1. Introduction

 When encountering this type of URL Hyrax will decompose it and use the content to formulate a query to the NASA CMR in order to retrieve the data access URL for the granule and for the DMR++ file.
 It then retrieves the DMR++ file and injects the data URL so that data access can proceed as described above.

-More on the Restified Path can be found here.
+More on the Restified Path can be found here (NOTE: You need the right permissions access the previous URL).

 7. Recipe: Building and testing DMR++ files